Farsta metro station

-Farsta metro station is on the green line of the Stockholm metro, located in Farsta, Söderort.
+Farsta metro station is a station on the Green Line of the Stockholm Metro, located in Farsta, Söderort.
 The station was inaugurated on 18 November 1958 when the one-station extension from Hökarängen was completed.
 A temporary station functioned until 4 November 1960, when the permanent station was opened.
 On 29 August 1971, the line was extended further to Farsta strand.
 The distance to Slussen is 9.4 km.